Abstract (Part of the original paper; useful, so I'll leave it here.)

-Fully referenced PDF file of this article (Depending on your computer, you may also be able to see the Japanese 'kanji' used in the section on Shinto.)
+(Depending on your computer, you may also be able to see the Japanese 'kanji' used in the section on Shinto.)

 Current Japanese society cannot be said to be very “happy,” nor does it appear that “happiness” will be achieved in this society, or in other advanced industrial nations, simply by continuing along the lines of the present economic and social policies.
 The GDH (Greater Domestic Happiness) and Food Problem Research Group was set up by the Mottainai Society chairman, Professor Yoshinori Ishii to look into the future of Japanese society in the context of ‘Peak Oil’ and to address the possibilities for the achievement of “happiness” in Japan.
 The research group held its first meeting in Tokyo on 17 November 2009.
 Prior to the meeting, the secretary of the group, Mr Yasuo Tamura, circulated the following memo.

 Reason for the Establishment of the “GDH and Food Problem Research Group”

 The oil peak has already come and gone and the natural gas and coal peaks are expected within the next 15 years.
 Nuclear power cannot do everything.
 It is high time to begin putting together a plan for a transition from an oil-dependent “high-energy society” to a “low-energy society.”

 The basics of civilization – transportation, fuel, chemical raw materials, etc. – are about to undergo a fundamental change.
 Globalization will also recede.
 It will be necessary to plan for regional decentralization, local production for local consumption, environmental coexistence, and localization.